hinosxz/chowchow/README.md

 ### Setting up environment variables

 #### Back-end
-Add a `.env` file at the root of the app with a valid config.
 `.env.default` contains all variables that are necessary to run the app with default params.
-Then run the following:
+To run the API you need a `.env` file at the root of the app with a valid config, to create it you can do the following:
 ```
 cp ./.env.default ./.env
 ```
-Then you have to modify the variable `TMDB_API_KEY`: it needs to be a valid API key that you'll get on the TMDB website.
+Then you at least have to modify the variable `TMDB_API_KEY`: it needs to be a valid API key that you'll get on the TMDB website.

 #### Front-end
 There's another `.env.default` file at `src/main/javascript`.